Skip to content

 Are annuities risky?

-Fixed and indexed annuities carry minimal risk because your money is protected from market loss.
+Fixed and indexed annuities carry minimal market risk because your principal is protected from market losses.
 Variable annuities involve investment risk since they are tied to market performance.
+As with any financial product, understanding liquidity rules and surrender periods is essential before committing.

 When is an annuity not a good investment?